IntelSmartEdge/profiles/README.md

       2. `provision_seo_sn.sh` or `provision_seo_mn.sh`
          - Proper inventory file is downloaded
          - SSH certs are created (for multinode)
+   1. `post.sh` enables secure boot (if enabled by user) and reboots system
 1. System reboots into provisioned OS (Ubuntu).
 1. `seo` service starts on boot and runs Experience Kit.<br>
 1. To check the status of the deployment: